 The state’s new proposal, the Road Repair and Accountability Act, increases tax on gas to $0.53 per gallon, meaning those driving traditional vehicles will have to pay $209.88 in gas taxes per year.

 Democrats passed the bill, 27-11, April 7 without Republican support.
 It ratchets up the state’s gas tax by 12 cents per gallon (cpg), and raise the tax on diesel fuel by 20 cpg.
 It also etches out an additional charge to annual vehicle license fees ranging from $25 to $175 depending on the car’s value.

-The sizable increase would make California the state with the highest gas tax, leap-frogging Pennsylvania at 50.4 cpg with New York at 42.64 cpg following closely.
+The sizable increase would make California the state with the second highest gas tax in the union, behind Pennsylvania but ahead of New York at 42.64 cpg following closely.